s-mostafa-a/Luna16/README.md

 ### Tutorials:
 There is a [jupyter notebook as a tutorial](./notebooks/Preprocessor.ipynb), covering the pre-processing steps.
-Take a look at the `prepare._ct_scan.CTScan.preprocess` method.
+Take a look at the `prepare._classes.CTScan.preprocess` method.
-Also, there is another [jupyter notebook tutorial](./notebooks/Augmentor.ipynb) explaining the augmentation techniques of the method `prepare._ct_scan.CTScan.get_augmented_subimage`, which is strongly recommended to review.
+Also, there is another [jupyter notebook tutorial](./notebooks/Augmentor.ipynb) explaining the augmentation techniques of the method `prepare._classes.PatchMaker._get_augmented_patch`, which is strongly recommended to review.

 ## Model